 The designation stems in part from interim results in February of the ongoing phase II clinical trial that showed increased survival of patients receiving the vaccine in combination with standard chemotherapy.

 Median overall survival was 20.5 months, compared to 13.5 months for the control group receiving only the chemotherapy.

 ONCOS-102 demonstrated a broad immune system activation with favorable tolerability and safety, according to investigators.
-A trial follow-up will be announced later this year with the median overall survival expected to rise within the combination cohort.
+A trial follow-up will be announced in the coming months with the median overall survival expected to rise within the combination cohort.

 At the latest update, half of the 20 patients in the experimental group were still alive.

 “It’s too early to say I’m confident [that this is the answer to mesothelioma],” Jaderberg said.
 “But when the most important regulator in the world [the FDA] is telling you they will provide extra resources to help you through the regulatory process, that’s meaningful.”

 In 2020, the FDA approved – for the first time in 16 years – a new systemic treatment for mesothelioma.
 The immunotherapy combination of Opdivo and Yervoy was approved last May after showing a similar four-month, improved median survival.

 Accessing Resources for Mesothelioma Research

 The fast-track designation involves more frequent interactions with the FDA, access to more FDA resources and a priority review status that can shorten the regulatory process significantly.
 It is used mostly for new drugs aimed at unmet medical needs.